In This Article

 This naturally acidic exfoliator aims to dislodge pigmented cells while you snooze, evening out skin tone and prompting your skin to start rejuvenating itself.
 It’s designed to be mixed with your regular serum and should be applied every night.
 If you use it for two weeks and then give your skin a break for a few days, it will work more effectively.
 You can also use it as a mask on dry skin for 10 minutes if you aren’t into commitment.

-A concentration of vitamin C between 3 percent and 10 percent will be most effective, and this product contains the latter.
+A concentration of vitamin C between three percent and 10 percent will be most effective, and this product contains the latter.
 This serum repairs sun-damaged skin and delivers a cocktail of antioxidants to protect it from free radicals.
 Its ingredients also encourage cell turnover so that brighter, healthier skin that lies beneath can be revealed.